What is an Issue Log?

 Reported Date

-Also referred to as the open date, the reported date helps gives the team a proper time frame for expected issue response and resolution.
-With a clear reported date, teams can properly prioritise the right tasks and ensure they are resolving issues in a timely manner.
+Also referred to as the open date, the reported date gives the team a predicted time frame for expected issue response and resolution.
+With a clear reported date, teams can prioritise their tasks, and ensure they are resolving issues in a timely manner.

 Priority

 This determines the level of severity or immediacy of an individual issue.
-Teams can tap into the power of an issue matrix to help identify the specific issue-level at any given time.
-The typical priority levels include ‘low’, ‘medium’ and ‘high’ or can also be visually represented through a ‘traffic light’ system.
+Teams can tap into the power of an issue matrix to help identify the specific ‘issue-level at’ any given time.
+The typical priority levels include ‘low’, ‘medium’ and ‘high’, which may PPM solutions visually represent through the ‘traffic light’ system.

 Assigned Owner